Eight of Cups Meaning, Guide And Review

 Eight of Cups & The Sun:

 This duo indicates you become a leader and take matters into your hand.
 If you’re feeling discontent and frustrated with your current situation and you want to improve the environment around you and make the world a better place, now’s the time to charter your journey.
-But this won’t be possible just by showing leadership skills; you have to use your talent and passion to show that you’re worthy of leading and build trust among the people around you.
+But this won’t be possible just by showing leadership skills; you must use your talent and passion to show that you’re worthy of leading and building trust among the people around you.

-At first, all this may seem like daydreams and futile efforts, but this will prove beneficial to you in the long run.
-It doesn’t even have to be grand and grandiose; it can even be as small as a donation or cooking in a shelter as volunteer work.
-The combination of these cards ensures you that there’ll be smooth sailing ahead.
+At first, all this may seem like daydreams and futile efforts, but this will benefit you in the long run.
+It doesn’t have to be grand and glorious; it can even be as small as donating or cooking in a shelter as volunteer work.
+The combination of these cards ensures that there’ll be smooth sailing ahead.

 Eight of Cups & Knight of Wands:

-This indicates moving into a new city or town, not necessarily a new place but a place where your dreams will come true.
+This indicates moving into a new city or town, not necessarily a new place, but where your dreams will come true.
 This applies to all aspiring creative people like musicians and artists.

-It’s time to let go of self-doubt and worries, follow your passion, and embrace the blazing possibility of being close to where your artistic talents can bloom.
-But you should keep in mind that success doesn’t come overnight, and if you’re an artist or a musician, just living in Nashville or Los Angeles won’t do you any good and won’t certainly sky-rocket your future.
-If you put in the work necessary for success, you’re sure to get the results.
+It’s time to let go of self-doubt and worries, follow your passion, and embrace the possibility of being close to where your artistic talents can bloom.
+But you should remember that success doesn’t come overnight, and if you’re an artist or a musician, just living in Nashville or Los Angeles won’t do you any good and won’t certainly skyrocket your future.
+You will surely get the results if you put in the work necessary for success.

 Conclusion

-The Eight of Cups teaches us a lot about abandonment and hopelessness; these feelings are all too familiar to us, and almost all of us have to experience these at some point in our lives.
+The Eight of Cups teaches us a lot about abandonment and hopelessness; these feelings are all too familiar to us, and almost all of us must experience these at some point.
 If we don’t cope with it and let it consume us, we won’t control our lives and reach our dreams.
 That’s why we should embrace the lessons it teaches us and be mindful of the warnings this card provides us with.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.